LIMITED GOVERNMENT FUNDED PLACES AVAILABLE

 Use of CMA’s online learning management system providing access to:

 - Demonstration videos,

 - Online quizzes,

 $6070.
 The program subsidy under Skilled Capital is $5,790.
 All you need to pay is a student contribution fee of $280 plus $628.95 to cover your resources.
 More information about Skilled Capital can be found on the ACT Government’s Department of Education website.
 For further information contact the Academy today.

 The Certificate IV in Beauty Therapy does not require any pre-requisite studies, however, participants must have successfully completed Year 10 and must fulfill the eligibility criteria for the Skilled Capital initiative.

 All students studying a nationally recognised qualification must have a Unique Student Identifier before enrolling.
 If you do not already have a USI, go to www.usi.gov.au to create one.

 Our campus is fitted with specialised equipment and quality skin care products.
 The beauty treatment room features massage beds, ceiling-to-floor privacy curtains, manicure stations and a theory area.
 There are anatomical models, an equipment and product storeroom and adjustable lighting.
 There are also recreation areas, a retail store and kitchen facilities.
 A fully equipped computer lab is also available onsite for student use.

 Course fees at CMA include your products, linen, training resources and disposables for use in class time.
-Students must purchase a beauty tunic ($85), t-shirt ($49), basic makeup kit ($300), textbook ($134.95) and a towel set ($49).
+Students must purchase an endota t-shirt ($20), endota long sleeve t-shirt ($30), endota yoga pants ($35.00), endota apron (half $30 or full $68), basic makeup kit ($300), textbook ($134.95) and a towel set ($61).
 Hoodies are optional, and available for $59.
 CMA holds an annual graduation dinner, which costs no more than $110 per graduating student.
 You are encouraged to invite as many guests as you like.

 Click here for more info about CMA’s enrolment procedure.